scverse/spatialdata/README.md

-# In review ⚠
+# In review

 -   **The library is currently under review.** We expect there to be changes as the community provides feedback.
--   To get involved in the discussion you are welcome to join our Zulip workspace and/or our community meetings every second week; [more info here](https://imagesc.zulipchat.com/#narrow/stream/329057-scverse/topic/SpatialData.20meetings).
+-   To get involved in the discussion, or if you need help to get started, you are welcome to join our [`scverse` Zulip chat](https://imagesc.zulipchat.com/#narrow/stream/329057-scverse/topic/segmentation) and our [scverse discourse forum](ttps://discourse.scverse.org/).
 -   Links to the OME-NGFF specification: [0.4](https://ngff.openmicroscopy.org/latest/), [0.5-dev (tables)](https://github.com/ome/ngff/pull/64), [0.5-dev (transformations and coordinate systems)](https://github.com/ome/ngff/pull/138)

 # spatialdata